By Marla Durben Hirsch, contributing writer

 More patients than ever are turning to the Internet to share their provider experiences, causing more providers to consider how to deal with negative reviews.
 One of the latest lawsuits may provide some much-needed guidance in this area.

-Ohio plastic surgeon Bahman Guyuron sued former patient Marisa User regarding negative reviews she posted anonymously on several websites after he performed her nose job.
-According to his lawsuit, User posted false and disparaging information that injured him and damaged his reputation.
+Ohio plastic surgeon Bahman Guyuron sued a former patient regarding negative reviews she posted anonymously on several websites after he performed her nose job.
+According to his lawsuit, the former patient posted false and disparaging information that injured him and damaged his reputation.
 Some of the information she posted stated that he was untrustworthy and unprofessional, her nose is now twice the size than it was originally, there was no follow-up care, that Dr. Guyuron posts or encourages others to post false positive web reviews, and that there was no informed consent to the procedure.

-In Dr. Guyuron’s lawsuit he asked for money damages, an injunction to keep User from posting about him on the web and an order to remove the existing statements, which are still on the internet.
+In Dr. Guyuron’s lawsuit he asked for money damages, an injunction to keep the former patient from posting about him on the web and an order to remove the existing statements, which are still on the internet.

 What’s somewhat unique about this lawsuit is that it appears to be going to trial.
 Most of these lawsuits get settled or thrown out, in this case however, the court in April refused to rule for either party as a matter of law, stating that there were too many questions that first needed to be hashed out.
 The trial is slated for early 2018.

 Whether a defamation lawsuit will be successful depends on the facts involved.
 Some of the most interesting questions in this one include:

 - Whether these particular posts are protected as free speech under the Constitution.
 Are the former patient’s negative posts truthful?
 Did Dr. Guyuron really make her nose twice as large?
 Is the doctor really a liar or was that the patient’s opinion?